 Resources and basic needs

 - On March 13, the First and Second City Courts in New Orleans suspended residential evictions through April 24.
-On March 18, Gov. Edwards said all evictions and foreclosures have been suspended.
+That has since been extended through at least the end of Edwards’ current phase one emergency order in early June.
 Report illegal evictions by calling 311.
 Landlord-tenant legal assistance is available from Southeast Louisiana Legal Services.
 Visit their website or call (504) 529-1000.
 The Fair Housing Action Center is also taking housing discrimination complaints by phone at (504) 596-2100 or (877) 445-2100.

 - If you are a healthcare worker in need of personal protective equipment or other supplies, call the state supply hotline at 225-325-5900, seven days per week from 8 a.m. to 5 p.m.
 More information from the Louisiana Department of Health.

 - The New Orleans Sewerage and Water Board, Entergy, Cox and most major internet and wireless service providers have suspended service shutoffs.
 Some are offering temporary free service, including Cox and AT&T.